-The unit value for each variable investment option depends on the investment performance of that option minus daily charges for the variable investment option fee and, if the Return of Premium Death Benefit is elected, minus the Return of Premium Death Benefit charge (which is added to the variable investment option fee and the combined amount is deducted).
-Each Segment Type Holding Account and the dollar cap averaging account are part of the EQ/ Money Market variable investment option.
+The unit value for each variable investment option depends on the investment performance of that option minus daily charges for the variable investment option fee.
+Each Segment Type Holding Account and the dollar cap averaging account are part of the EQ/Money Market variable investment option.
 On any day, your value in any variable investment option equals the number of units credited to that option, adjusted for any units purchased for or deducted from your contract under that option, multiplied by that day's value for one unit.
 The number of your contract units in any variable investment option does not change unless it is: